pydantic/logfire/docs/guides/advanced/sampling.md

 10:37:30.898   kept child
 ```

 Note that the sampler explicitly excluded only the span named `exclude me`.
-The reason that the `excluded child` log is not included is that `MySampler` was wrapped in a `ParentBased` sampler, which excludes spans whose parents are excluded.
-If you remove that and simply pass `head=MySampler()`, the `excluded child` log will be included, resulting in an incomplete trace.
+The reason that the `excluded child` log is
+not included is that `MySampler` was wrapped in a `ParentBased` sampler, which excludes spans whose parents are
+excluded.
+If you remove that and simply pass `head=MySampler()`, the `excluded child` log will be included, resulting in
+an incomplete trace.

-You can also pass a `Sampler` to the `head` argument of `SamplingOptions.level_or_duration` to combine tail sampling with custom head sampling.
+You can also pass a `Sampler` to the `head` argument of `SamplingOptions.level_or_duration` to combine tail sampling
+with custom head sampling.

 ## Custom tail sampling

-If you want tail sampling with more control than `level_or_duration`, you can pass a function to `tail`:
+If you want tail sampling with more control than `level_or_duration`, you can pass a function to [
+`tail`][logfire.sampling.SamplingOptions.tail] which will accept an instance of [
+`TailSamplingSpanInfo`][logfire.sampling.TailSamplingSpanInfo] and return a float between 0 and 1 representing the
+probability that the trace should be included.
+For example:

 ```python
 import logfire